Margaret Stengle (1927 - 2020) - Obituary

 Margaret Mary lost her only sister in May of 1962 and her husband Ed in May of 1993.
 She handled those challenges with grace and resolve.
 After losing her husband Ed, shortly after his retirement, Margaret Mary traveled with family and friends to the beach, Disneyworld, and to her beloved Ireland.
 She volunteered at her parish, visiting the sick and delivering Holy Communion, spent time with her grandchildren, went to the gym and continued living a full life.

-The funeral Mass will be held on Tuesday, September 15 at St. Joan of Arc Catholic Church at 11:30 a.m., where the family will receive guests beginning at 10:00 a.m.
+The funeral Mass will be held on Tuesday, September 15 at St. Joan of Arc Catholic Church, 11:30 a.m., where the family will receive guests beginning at 10:00 a.m.
 Due to COVID-19 restrictions, masks will be required.
 The Funeral Mass will also be live streamed via St. Joan of Arc's YouTube channel.
 Interment will follow at Resurrection Cemetery.
+Memorial donations may be given to the Ursuline Sisters of Toledo, Ohio.
 Please leave a condolence message for the family and view Margaret's video tribute at CoyleFuneralHome.com

 .www.coylefuneralhome.com